carlesfernandez/yocto-geniux/README.md

 Now, inside the container, prepare the building environment:

 ```
-$ repo sync   # Recommended if you are building the 'latest' manifest
+$ /usr/local/bin/python3.11 /usr/local/bin/repo sync   # Recommended if you are building the 'latest' manifest
 $ source ./oe-core/oe-init-build-env ./build ./bitbake
 ```